 2. Leave Your Emotions at the Door

 Divorces lead to a whirlwind of emotions, running the gamut from sad and depressed, to angry and eventually, hopefully, to a feeling of peacefulness.
 Getting to that level, however, can be challenging, particularly where the wounds from the relationship are still fresh.
-The more you can try to check your emotions, and think with your head, as opposed to your heart, the more likely you will be to come a reasonable resolution on your divorce.
+The more you can try to check your emotions, and think with your head, as opposed to your heart, the more likely you will be to come to a reasonable resolution on your divorce.

 3. Don’t Contribute to Unnecessary Litigation

-During a divorce many deadlines will approach, and the better you can stick to these deadlines, the more you will save in attorney’s fees down the road.
-Divorce cases are document heavy, particularly when support is at issue, or when assets and liabilities must be divided, so throughout the course of your case, you will be required to provide a treasure trove of financial documents to your attorney.
+During a divorce, many deadlines will approach, and the better you can stick to these deadlines, the more you will save in attorney’s fees down the road.
+Divorce cases are document-heavy, particularly when support is at issue, or when assets and liabilities must be divided, so throughout the course of your case, you will be required to provide a treasure trove of financial documents to your attorney.
 The best way to save yourself time and money is to respond to your attorney, timely provide all requested documents, and keep current on all outstanding deadlines.

 4. Fully Engage in the Mediation Process

 In the state of Florida, all domestic relations cases, including actions involving divorce and paternity, are required to participate in family mediation at least once during the pendency of the case.
-Mediation will offer the parties the opportunity to resolve the case outside of the courtroom in a more informal setting where the parties will have greater latitude to come with up creative resolutions to their case.
+Divorce mediation will offer the parties the opportunity to resolve the case outside of the courtroom in a more informal setting where the parties will have greater latitude to come with up creative resolutions to their case.
 Fully engaging in this process and being open to different types of resolutions will ultimately help in keeping your divorce costs down.

 Attorney Russell J. Frank is a partner at CPLS, P.A. and focuses his practice areas on family and marital law.
-He can be reached at at email@example.com.
+He can be reached at email@example.com.